William Blake: Later life

-Blake's marriage to Catherine was close and devoted until his death.
-Blake taught Catherine to write, and she helped him colour his printed poems.
-Gilchrist refers to "stormy times" in the early years of the marriage.
+Blake's marriage to Catherine Boucher was close and devoted until his death.
+Blake taught Boucher to write, and she helped him colour his printed poems as a printing devil.
+Gilchrist refers to "stormy times" in the early years of the marriage, and as Morton Paley reports, there was tension between Boucher and Blake's brother Robert.
+During one especially intense argument, Boucher forced Blake to choose between herself and Robert.
+Choosing Robert, Blake had Boucher kneel and apologize to him for the inconvenience.
 Some biographers have suggested that Blake tried to bring a concubine into the marriage bed in accordance with the beliefs of the more radical branches of the Swedenborgian Society, but other scholars have dismissed these theories as conjecture.
 In his Dictionary, Samuel Foster Damon suggests that Catherine may have had a stillborn daughter for which The Book of Thel is an elegy.
 That is how he rationalises the Book's unusual ending, but notes that he is speculating.